leroybm/ollama-rag/README.md

 ## Limitations

 - Currently `.ts` and `.tsx` are being loaded with `TextLoader` as I coulnd't find any specific loader for Typescript files
+- `phind-codellama` needs 32 GB of RAM to run